tarekmabdallah91-zz/InventoryApp/README.md

 # InventoryApp
+The main goal of this project was connecting to sqlite database and doing "CURD" correctly,
+I will appreciate any feedback or suggestions :)
-If you like it , don't forget to give it a star please :)
+If you like it , don't forget to give it a star please ;)

 # Youtube
 https://youtu.be/dRljpruEVbM